-Ecuadorian Scholars Fund wil support Ecuadorian students living in the New York Tri-State Area to obtain a higher education degree through a financial contribution.
+Ecuadorian Scholars Fund will support students from Ecuadorian descend living in the New York Tri-State Area to obtain a higher education degree through a financial contribution and motivational support.

 Our program will:

-- Help with $1,000 scholarships to 5 Ecuadorian students living in the New York Tri-State area, with outstanding academic activity and involved in community work.
-Scholarships will be awarded on October 20, 2012.
+- Offer five(5) $1,000 scholarships to students of Ecuadorian descent, living in the New York Tri-State area (NY, NJ, and CT) with outstanding academic activity and involved in community service.
+Scholarships are awarded in December of every year.

-- Monitor the performance of students during the fall semester of 2012 (September -December).
+- Monitor the performance of students during the subsequent semester.
 This will allow the organization to provide support to scholarship recipients to ensure success.
-If the organization is unable to help the scholarship winners in some way, we will refer them to an entity that can address their specific case.
+If the organization is unable to help the scholarship winners in some way, it will refer them to an entity that can address their specific case.

-- Measure its success on January 15, 2013 to verify that the five students have completed the fall semester of 2012, and that their total grade point average (GPA) remains or exceeds 3.0 on a 4.0 scale.
+- Measure its success by verifying that the five students have completed the subsequent semester, and that their total grade point average (GPA) remains or exceeds 3.0 on a 4.0 scale.

-A committee has been put together for this project to coordinate the promotion process, receiving applications, the selection of the winners in this scholarship contest, and the evaluation of the project’s success.
-This scholarship is intended to assist students in paying costs related to their studies at institutions located in the states of New York, New Jersey or Connecticut.
-The organization will work with the Department of Education and/or local universities to verify that students meet the criteria for these scholarships.
+A committee is established for this project to coordinate the promotion process, receiving applications, the selection of the winners, and the evaluation of the project’s success.
 The requirements to apply and participate in the scholarship competition are:

-2. Must be enrolled, or accepted, to study in the fall semester of 2012 at an accredited university in the NY Tri-State area.
+- Must be enrolled in – or accepted to – a program of study in the fall and/or spring semester of the academic year of application at an accredited university in the United States.

-6. Must write an argumentative essay about the following topic:
+- Must write an argumentative essay about a selected topic.

-The Director of Technology is responsible for receiving electronic applications with all the requirements attached, and will assign an identification number for each essay.
-The purpose of the identification number is to conceal the name of the fellowship candidate and thus avoid any discrimination or preference.
-The same Director of Technology will submit the essays to the jury, and the requirements will be sent to the person assigned to verify such compliance.
-Consequently, the Director of Communications is responsible for reviewing compliance with the requirements submitted by the candidates for the scholarships.
-Requirements will be verified through documents from universities, high school, plus a digital copy (by scanner) of an identification from Ecuador (the applicant’s, or their parents’ or grandparents’ if they were born in the U.S.).
-Additionally, the Director of Communications will check that candidates have met the requirements in the areas of Leadership, Team Building, and community service.
+The Director of the Program coordinates with the project committee to receive the electronic applications, verify their compliance with the requirements, and assign an identification number for each application.
+The purpose of the identification number is to anonymize the name of the scholarship candidate, and thus avoid any discrimination or preference.
+Additionally, the Director submits the applications to the jury for evaluation and selection.
+Requirements will be verified through: transcripts/registration documents from universities, high school, plus a digital copy (by scanner) of an identification from Ecuador (the applicant’s, or their parents’ or grandparents,’ if they were born in the U.S.).
+Additionally, proof of community service will be verified through letters of completions from the organizations where applicants served.

-The selection committee (the jury) is comprised of professionals and educators from various sectors, who will evaluate all applications based on leadership, service Community trial quality, and academic performance.
-The Program Director and the President of the Board of Directors will receive the qualifications of candidates for the scholarships, will identify the 5 winners according to the results of the selection committee and will contact the 2012 scholarship contest winners.
+The selection committee (the jury) is comprised of professionals and educators from various sectors, who evaluate all applications based on leadership, service to the community, and academic performance.
+The Director of the Program and the President of the Board of Directors receive the scores from the judges, and select the top 5 applicants as the winners of the scholarships.

-The winners will be published in www.juventudecuatoriana.org and through press releases by September 30, 2012.
-The scholarship winners will be contacted via telephone by September 30, 2012, and that same day, those who did not win will be notified and will be thanked for their participation.
-The official presentation of the scholarships will be at a public event (Gala) in the Ballroom at 4 W 43rd St, New York, NY 10036, on October 20, 2012.
-The scholarship winners, the students who applied, sponsors, elected officials, the media, and members of the organization and of the community will be invited to this ceremony.
+The winners are announced and published in JUVE’s website and through press releases by December.
+The scholarship winners are notified by the last week of November.
+The official presentation of the scholarships is celebrated at a public event (gala, scholarship brunch) in December of every year.
+The scholarship winners, the students who applied, sponsors, elected officials, the media, and members of the organization and of the community are invited to this Scholarship Recognition Gala.

 STAFF AND ADMINISTRATION

-- Carlos Guevara, President of the Board of Directors, will support the Program Director with the selection of winners, and project execution.
+- Bladimir Quito, President of the Board of Directors, will support the Program Director with the selection of winners, and project execution.

-The effectiveness of the program will be evaluated through constant contact with the scholarship winners.
-The students will receive calls every two weeks to understand their current situation and provide personalized assistance.
-Each student will be requested copies of documents from the university like: the list of classes to be attended in the fall semester, and the progress report.
-A copy of the report card will be requested at the end of the fall semester to verify that the student completed the semester and maintained a 3.0 GPA or higher.
+The effectiveness of the program is evaluated through constant contact with the scholarship winners.
+Students are required to report their academic progress by submitting copies of documents from the university; such as the list of classes to be attended in the fall semester, and a progress report.
+A copy of the report card or unofficial transcript is requested at the end of the fall semester to verify that the student completed the semester and maintained a 3.0 GPA or higher.

-Organizacion Juventud Ecuatoriana will obtain donations through their own income generated in community and fundraising events.
-The events will create revenue through sponsorships awarded by companies and institutions (public and private) interested in the opportunity to advertise and support the scholarship fund.
+Organizacion Juventud Ecuatoriana obtains donations through membership, sponsors, and community and fundraising events.
+Events create revenue through sponsorships from companies and institutions (public and private) interested in the opportunity to promote and support the scholarship fund.
 JUVE’s goal is to make of The Ecuadorian Scholars Fund a permanent fund, and to expand scholarship opportunities to a more diversified pool of participants from the immigrant community of the Tri-state area.

-Since its founding in 2007, Organizacion Juventud Ecuatoriana’s work has been conducted with the cooperation of private donors, both individuals and small businesses, as well as with funds from the own pockets of the members who compose it.
-The task has not been easy but gradually JUVE has positioned itself within very few recognized group of organizations who share similar goals.
-Moreover, the organization is characterized by its focus on education and community awareness.
+Since its founding in 2007, Organizacion Juventud Ecuatoriana’s work has been able to accomplish its mission thanks to the cooperation of private donors, both individuals and small businesses, as well as with funds from membership dues and fundraising activities.
+The task has not been easy, but JUVE has gradually positioned itself within a select group of organizations that share similar goals and have been recognized in the Tri-state area of New York for their work..
+Moreover, the organization is characterized by its focus on education and community service awareness.

 The annual scholarship project, with the creation of the permanent patrimonial fund “Ecuadorian Scholars Fund,” is without a doubt a most ambitious and important project, not only for the organization but for the community as a whole.
 This importance is due mostly because its success has a long-term and direct positive impact in the life of those who will benefit in participating in the scholarship contest, and those who earn the scholarship.

-Private financing has been absolutely necessary to keep this program running.
-The economic contribution of institutions like yours will meet our goal of creating a permanent charitable fund, thereby increasing the number of students who can benefit from this fund each year.
-Therefore, we urgently request your support and ask you to join our efforts to build strong professional to build strong communities.
+Public and Private financial support has been absolutely necessary to keep this program running.
+The economic contribution of these institutions meet our goal of creating a permanent scholarship fund, thereby increasing the number of students who can benefit from this fund each year.
+Therefore, we urgently request your support and ask you to join our efforts to build strong professional to build a strong Ecuadorian community.

-For information on how to participate in this project, please contact the Director of the Project, Ronald Bautista at email@example.com
+For information on how to participate in this project, please contact the Executive Director, Silvia Jaramillo-Regalado at firstname.lastname@example.org, and the President, Bladimir Quito at email@example.com.